Roblox NPC Pathfinding: Building AI That Feels Alive

 | 11-30 in a zone | 1 Hz | 0.25 Hz | Round-robin scheduler |

-Distance of interest is the key metric.
-If an NPC is more than 150 studs from the nearest player, pause pathfinding entirely and resume when a player enters range.
-Players never notice paused NPCs they cannot see.
+Distance of interest is the single most important metric in this table.
+If an NPC is more than 150 studs from the nearest player, pause its pathfinding entirely and resume when a player enters range.

 Making Paths Feel Intentional